Palmdate/rentail-app/README.md

 	 There are 3 points that I suggest:

 	 1. The clients need Admin Page.
-With this page, the clients can manage all request of rented building as soon as    possible.
+With this page, the clients can manage all request of </br>
+	 rented building as soon as possible.
- 	 Admin page has some feature: summary the request, sent and receive email from rented building,
+ 	 Admin page has some feature: summary the request, sent and receive email from rented building,</br>
-	 update the status of building: is renting, available for rent or new, update information of building to the website on the easiest way.
+	 update the status of building: is renting, available for rent or new,</br>
+	 update information of building to the website on the easiest way.

 	 2. The website need has feature search with full options.
-It means that you can search available building/rooms depending on location/address, equipments, rentail fee, management fee and size of room.
+It means that you can search available </br>
+	 building/rooms depending on location/address, equipments, rentail fee, management fee and size of room.</br>

 	 3. The website can built the social network for renter.
-They can comments about the qualities, life style, something you need improve or any things that the building has provided it well.
+They can comments about the qualities, life style,</br something you need improve or any things that the building has provided it well. </br>
 	 This social will help everyone can evaluate and decide rent  it or not.
-Add addition, this can help the owner know        	    the trend of renters.</pre>
+Add addition, this can </br>
+	 help the owner know the trend of renters.</pre>